Begin or began? What’s the difference?

-The word (and verb) to begin (present tense), means “to start doing something; to do the first part of something”, as stated by the Oxford Learner’s Dictionary.
-Without further delay, let us begin today’s lesson on this irregular verb form: begin/began/begun.
+The word (and verb) to begin means “to start doing something; to do the first part of something” (from Oxford Learner’s Dictionary).
+So, allow us to begin today’s lesson on the irregular verb, to begin … or began.

 present | past | future | |